10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 Mistake 7: Falling for Money Transfer Scams

 Emergency scams.
-You receive a call or message claiming that a family member is in trouble — arrested, in a hospital, involved in an accident — and needs money sent immediately.
+You receive a call or message claiming a family member is in trouble — arrested, in a hospital, involved in an accident — and needs money sent immediately.
 The urgency is designed to prevent you from verifying the story.
 Always verify emergency claims directly with the supposed family member or through a trusted contact before sending money.

 Fake transfer services.
 Fraudulent services collect your money and personal information and never process the transfer.

-If you believe you have been scammed, report it to the Federal Trade Commission (FTC) at reportfraud.ftc.gov and to the Consumer Financial Protection Bureau.
+If you believe you have been scammed, report it to the Federal Trade Commission at reportfraud.ftc.gov and to the Consumer Financial Protection Bureau.

 Mistake 8: Ignoring Transfer Limits and Compliance Requirements